 Attractive Environment for Acquisitions.
 We believe that the current environment presents the opportunity to acquire hotel properties at an attractive time in the hotel industry cycle and participate in improved hotel industry fundamentals.
 As economic conditions continue to improve, we expect a number of hotel properties with attractive values will be sold over the near-term.
 Unlike the last industry downturn in the early 1990's, current hotel owners generally have not been compelled to sell their hotels at distressed prices.
 In the most recent downturn, hotel properties generally were more conservatively leveraged and hotel owners therefore were able to comply with their debt service obligations despite the cash flow reductions caused by the economic and industry slowdown.
-While the hotel industry is now recovering from the general economic decline of the previous few years, we believe that a significant number of hotel owners are motivated to sell their hotels in order to restore service levels and accelerate maintenance and capital expenditures to capitalize on recovering demand levels and increase potential revenue streams at their remaining hotels.
+While the hotel industry is now recovering from the general economic decline of the previous few years, we believe that a significant number of hotel owners are motivated to sell their hotel properties for a number of reasons.
+Some owners are restructuring their portfolios by selling some hotels in order to restore service levels and accelerate maintenance and capital expenditures to capitalize on recovering demand levels and increase potential revenue streams at their remaining hotels.
 Other owners have been forced to hold their assets longer than planned during the market downturn and are seeking to sell into the first rising market in several years.